MaximusXI/QdpDataProcessor/README.md

 # QdpDataProcessor
 ## Overview
-This project project focuses on developing a secure, scalable, and efficient serverless architecture for user authentication and real-time message passing using AWS and GCP services.
+This project project focuses on developing a secure, scalable, and efficient serverless architecture for user authentication and real-time message passing chatbot type Support using AWS and GCP services.
 ## 🛠️ Modules
 ### 1. User Management & Authentication